rhysd/monolith-of-web/README.md

 This repository adds the forked Monolith repository as a Git submodule and uses it by bundling sources with Webpack.

+## Contributing

+### Creating an issue

+Before reporting an issue, please try the same URL with [CLI version][1].
+If it is reproducible with CLI version, please report it to the CLI repository at first.

+If it is not reproducible with CLI version (it means the issue only occurs with this extension), please report it from [issues page][8].

+### Improve Wasm part

+This repository only includes TypeScript part of extension.
+Wasm part is developed in [forked monolith repository][4].
+If your improvement can be applied to [upstream][1], please make a pull request in the upstream at first.
+After the pull request is merged, please make an issue to request to merge upstream at this repository or the forked repository.

 ## License

 Distributed under [the MIT license](LICENSE).